 Child Care Facilities and Work/Life Resources

 A number of child care facilities are located near the Longwood and Cambridge campuses.
-Referrals and information are provided by the Harvard University Office of Work and Family.
+Referrals and information are provided by the Harvard University Office of Work/Life Resources.
 Arrangements should be made as early as possible, as facilities are quickly filled.
 The HSPH work/life liaison can provide some additional information on university- and school-sponsored support services and resources for students and their families.

 For student services, please contact: